The Morning Sydney Wins You Over: A Week Between Harbour and Surf

-I'd been told it was expensive, overhyped, just a pretty harbour with a famous roof.
-"It's basically San Francisco with worse coffee," someone said.
-That person has clearly never had a flat white at Barangaroo at 7AM with the morning light catching the Opera House sails across the water.
-Because that moment — standing there with an AUD $5.50 coffee and a harbour that looks like it was designed by a cinematographer — is when I understood.
+You'll have heard it's expensive, overhyped, just a pretty harbour with a famous roof.
+"It's basically San Francisco with worse coffee," people say.
+Those people have clearly never had a flat white at Barangaroo at 7AM with the morning light catching the Opera House sails across the water.
+Because that moment — standing there with an AUD $5.50 coffee and a harbour that looks like it was designed by a cinematographer — is when it all clicks.

 Sydney isn't overhyped.
 It's under-described.